The United Nations (PBB) has rejected the planned referendum on Papua and decided that Papua is an inviolable part of Indonesia.

 The decision was conveyed by the Ambassador / Permanent Representative of Indonesia to the United Nations (UN) Dian Triansyah Djani in Geneva, Hasan Kleib.

 The decision was made during a public debate for the candidate countries for the Human Rights Council in Geneva.
 During the event, Indonesia received some questions regarding the Papua referendum from various parties.

-Seeing this condition, it can be concluded that the United Nations continues to support Indonesian sovereignty over Papua, thus closing the chance for a referendum for KSP leaders and sympathizers.
+The United Nations continues to support Indonesian sovereignty over Papua, thus closing the chance for a referendum for KSP leaders and sympathizers.

 However, the statement on the issue of sovereignty is not a question and also confirms that the UN will continue to pay attention to Papua in other issues such as welfare, poverty, human rights, health, education, etc.